sassoftware/sas-studio-custom-steps/Import - ADLS File Reader/README.md

 > - pyarrow
 > - pyarrowfs-adlgen2

-Tested on Viya version Stable 2022.12 with python environment version 3.8.13 and the libraries versions:
+Tested on Viya version Stable 2022.12 and 2023.01 with python environment version 3.8.13 and the libraries versions:
 > - pandas == 1.5.2
 > - saspy == 4.3.3
 > - azure-identity == 1.12.0